srihariprabhakar/srihariprabhakar/README.md

 Designing and optimizing pipelines with GitHub Actions and Azure DevOps to help teams ship faster, safer, and more often (without breaking production at 2 AM).

 📊 Monitoring & Observability:
-Proactive problem detection and incident response with Prometheus, Grafana, and Azure Log Analytics — because “nobody told me it was down” shouldn’t be how we find out.
+Proactive problem detection and incident response with Prometheus, Grafana, and Azure Log Analytics.

 💻 Scripting & Automation:
-Automating repetitive tasks and building tools using Bash, PowerShell, and Python — saving hours and maybe a few gray hairs in the process.
+Automating repetitive tasks and building tools using Bash, PowerShell, and Python — saving hours and maybe a few gray hairs in the process!

 ---------------